 The Coast Guard is a complex organization of people, ships, aircraft, and shore stations.
 The Service is decentralized administratively and operationally.
 Coast Guard personnel respond to tasks in several mission and program areas.
 This multi-mission approach enables a relatively small organization to respond to public needs in a wide variety of maritime activities and to shift focus at short notice.

-The Coast Guard’s four main missions are maritime law enforcement, maritime safety, environmental protection and national security.
+The Coast Guard now carries out 11 missions.
 These missions mandate the Coast Guard remain constantly ready to defend the United States while also ensuring national security and protecting national interests.
 The service is also to minimize loss of life and property, personal injury and property damage at sea in U.S. waters; enforce U.S. laws and international agreements of the United States; ensure the safety and security of maritime transportation, ports, waterways and shore facilities.
 The Coast Guard also promotes maritime transportation and other waterborne activity in support of national economic, scientific, defense and social needs.
 It protects the marine environment and its wildlife and ensures an effective U.S. presence in polar regions It also protects the interests of the United States in relationships with other maritime nations worldwide; assists other agencies in performance of their duties and cooperates in joint maritime ventures while providing an effective maritime communications system.
 Finally, it operates under the U.S. Navy, when directed by the President.

 AFRICAN AMERICANS IN THE REVENUE CUTTER SERVICE

 The Coast Guard traces its primary root to the Revenue Cutter Service, which was a "military" organization from its inception and which element has modeled the character of the Coast Guard probably more than any other.